-Being told that you or a loved one has CAD can be upsetting.
-But you're not alone and there is good news: More people are living with CAD than ever before thanks to finding it early and better treatments.
+Being told that you or a loved one has coronary artery disease (CAD) can be upsetting.
+But you're not alone.
+More people are living with CAD than ever before thanks to finding it early and better treatments.

 Steps you can take to help prevent problems and feel better:

 - Make heart-healthy choices every day.
 Simple changes can make a big difference.

 - Find an exercise program that's right for you.
 Talk with your health care team about what type of physical activity is best, and how often you should be active.

 - Take your medications as prescribed.
 Medications don't work the way they should if you don't take the right dose at the right time.
 Talk with your heart doctor and pharmacist if you don't know how to take your medications or what